Marijuana or Hemp Fibre Shoes, Jewellery, and Dress

 Over 25,000, ecologically friendly products could be made from the hemp fiber.

 At present, the hemp is used for several industrial purposes like textile, paper, shoes, clothing, jewelry, bio-plastic, insulation, health food, construction, making ropes of different strengths, body products, filters, hemp oil, etc.

 Obsolete rural art of the villages of Himachal in IndiaClick thumbnail to view full-size

-About Hemp Fibre
+The Hemp Fibre

-i) The primary bast fiber makes up about 70 % of the fiber.
-It is long, high in cellulose and low in lignin.
-This fiber is the most strongest plant fiber ever known.
+The primary bast fiber makes up about 70 % of the fiber.
+It is long in length, high in cellulose and low in lignin.
+This fiber is the strongest plant fiber ever known.
+This long and slender primary fiber of the hemp is found on the outer portion of the stalk.
 It is the valuable part of the stalk.
-Earlier the extraction of primary bast fiber was very laborious but modern ultrasound and steam explosion techniques have made the process easier.
-After separation the bast fiber is ready to be spun or weaved into different textile products.
+Earlier the extraction of primary bast fiber was very laborious, but the modern ultrasound and steam explosion techniques have made the process easier.
+After separation, the bast fiber is ready to be spun or weaved into different textile products.

-ii) The secondary bast fiber is the remaining 30 percent of the bast fiber.
-It.It is medium in length and higher in lignin.
-It is less valuable and more abundant with short or thick stalks, when the plants are not dense, because then they do not have any rivalry for sunlight.
+The secondary bast fiber is the remaining 30 percent of the bast fiber.
+It is medium in length and higher in lignin.
+It is less valuable and more abundant with short or thick stalks.
+It is collected when the plants are not dense and they do not have any rivalry for sunlight.
 This fiber is best for paper products like currency paper, cigarette paper, industrial filters, tea bags etc.

-How the Hemp Shoes are made
+How the Hemp Shoes are Made

 The weaving is usually done in the winter months in Himachal Pradesh when the people remain confined indoors due to heavy snowfall.